 It is generally recognized that the quality of teaching in a school has a significant impact on student accomplishment and satisfaction.

 Research on the Quiet Time/TM programme in general reports significantly reduced psychological distress, including decreased anxiety, depressive symptoms, and emotional distress.
 Specific outcomes reported for teachers and support staff, include, decreased perceived stress, reduced depression, and reduced overall teacher burnout.
 In addition, improvements such as, increased job satisfaction, better relations with co-workers, decreased hypertension, reduced teacher absenteeism and turnover, and fewer sick leave days have also been reported.
 Principals report that in just a few weeks the school climate improves significantly following teacher instruction in Transcendental Meditation.
-More healthy, happy, enthusiastic teachers will have a major positive impact across Europe.
+Healthier, happy, enthusiastic teachers can have a major positive impact across Europe.

 Building entrepreneurial mindsets among young citizens of Europe